GotoFinal/blog/_posts/2017-06-04-class-loading-behavior.md

     }
 }
 ```
-And... it will fail on class `C` (`java.lang.NoClassDefFoundError: UnknownType`), if we change order of `C` and `D` we will see that ONLY class `C` can't be loaded, why?
+And... it will fail on the `C` class (`java.lang.NoClassDefFoundError: UnknownType`), if we change order of `C` and `D` we will see that ONLY class `C` can't be loaded, why?
-I started to trying other ways of loading and testing that 4 classes, first I loaded them using:
+I started from trying other ways of loading and testing that 4 classes, first I loaded them using:
 ```java
 Class.forName("X", false, Test.class.getClassLoader())
 ```
 And then it works, so it is something related to class initialization, but why you can have field of unavailable type, but not a return type of method?
-And why it works if there is exception?
+And why it works if there is an exception?

 There is only one place where you can try to find answer, the JVM specification, but after few minutes of reading about all class loading and resolving stuff I didn't find anything that would perform such checks.
-So if this is something related to class initialization, maybe it is a class verification? but why it happens that late, and why only this one case is affected?
+So if this is something related to class initialization, maybe it is a class verification? but why it happens that late, and why only that one case is affected?
 Let's forget about `A` and `B`, and check the bytecode of `C` and `D` classes (I will use simplified form of bytecode to improve readability):
 ```java
 public static UnknownType test(UnknownType arg0) { //(LUnknownType;)LUnknownType;